kotonepm/cse15l-lab-reports/lab2.md

 ## Part 3

 **Something I learned from lab in week 2 or 3 that you didn’t know before**
 * Week 2's activity was very interesting because it opened my eyes to how urls work and how a web server works.
 Learning about how urls just check for certain numbers and different elements in a url by using if-else conditional statements made me realize that basic java concepts are used to run and idea that is seems complicated.
+Because websites/web servers are so integrated within my life, I never really thought about how this sites are pull up from the internet.
+I've definitely taken a closer to the urls of common websites to see if they fall in line with the ideas that we learned during week 2.